Barnacle goose: Description

+The barnacle goose is a medium-sized goose, 55–70 cm long, with a wingspan of 120–145 cm and a weight of 1.21–2.23 kg, with black legs and a small, stubby black bill.

+It has a white face and black head, neck, and upper breast.
+Its belly is white.
+The wings and its back are silver-grey with black-and-white bars that look like they are shining when the light reflects on it.
+During flight, a V-shaped white rump patch and the silver-grey underwing linings are visible.
+They look similar to cackling geese but have grey and white instead of brown bodies, and more extensive white on the head; from Canada geese they are additionally distinguished by being smaller, and having smaller beaks.
+The juveniles are similar to the adults, but like with all geese, can be distinguished by the rounded rather than square-ended mantle and flank feathers.

+A rare leucistic form exists, which is characterised by white plumage, with black eyes, beak, and legs.
+This morph has been reported in the Svalbard/Solway Firth population.

 Ecology, behaviour, and life history

-Barnacle geese frequently build their nests high on mountain cliffs, away from predators, primarily Arctic foxes and polar bears, but also away from their feeding grounds such as lakes, rivers.
-Like all geese, the goslings are not fed by the adults.
-Instead of bringing food to the newly hatched goslings, the goslings learn to jump down the cliff, possibly from heights of hundreds of feet.

-Unable to fly, the goslings, in their first days of life, jump off the cliff and fall; their small size, feathery down, and very light weight helps to protect some of them from serious injury when they hit the rocks below, but many die from the impact.
-Arctic foxes are attracted by the noise made by the parent geese during this time, and capture many dead or injured goslings.
+Barnacle geese nest either on small islands, or high on mountain cliffs at heights of up to 200–300 m above the surrounding terrain, where they are more safe from predators (primarily Arctic foxes and polar bears), but also up to a kilometre away from their feeding areas in lakes and rivers.
+Like all geese, the goslings are not fed by the adults; instead of bringing food to the newly hatched goslings, the goslings follow the parents in their first day of life to good feeding areas.
+Unable to fly, the goslings jump off the cliff and fall; their small size, feathery down, and very light weight normally protects them from injury when they hit the rocks below, but some may die from the impact.
+Arctic foxes are attracted by the noise made by the parent geese during this time, and capture any dead or injured goslings.
 The foxes also stalk the young as they are led by the parents to wetland feeding areas.
 Due to these hardships only 50% of the chicks survive the first month.